Saigon Street Food by Motorbike

 We finished our tour exchanging emails and eating a bowl of fresh tropical fruit chunks covered with pink syrup, condensed milk and ice.
 We survived our motorbike adventure, enjoyed some excellent edibles and made some new friends in HCMC.

-For more information about street food tours in Ho Chi Minh City or booking requests, please leave your information in the form below.
+For more information about street food tours in Ho Chi Minh City or booking requests, please email firstname.lastname@example.org or contact information in yellow box below.